UNITED NATIONS —

-The United Nations Security Council is set to authorize a new, expanded peacekeeping force for the Central African Republic.
+The United Nations Security Council unanimously agreed Thursday to authorize a nearly 12,000 strong U.N. peacekeeping force for the violence-plagued Central African Republic.